 Boat and kayak

 There is no better way to see the true essence of the Broads than by boat or kayak.
 Martham boats, a couple of miles inland, provide boat (sail and motor) and kayak hire at reasonable prices with easy access to the wonderful Hickling Broad and Horsey mere.
-Or for paddleboarding try the Norfolk Paddle Company in Hickling.
+A new business on the Broads offers paddle boarding and Kayaking on nearby Horsey mere which is a brilliant way to get on to the most beautiful of the Broads.
 If you fancy chartering a wherry (tradional Broads sail boat) you can do so at the Norfolk Wherry Trust, they recommend booking.
 If you are less mobile the wonderful Nancy Oldfield Trust will be able to help you and your family get onto the water.

 Martham Pits is a coarse fish day fishery with permits available from the Martham DIY (and EA rod licence is also required).
 Trout lakes are around a one hour drive away near Attleborough.
 There is local sea fishing where you can plug for bass at Sea Palling, or fish for cod, whiting and flat fish at Caister.
 Fishing trips are possible form Great Yarmouth on the Sea Quest.